Welcome to my income report for January 2020

 - Adding missing registration workflow pages

-- Adding paywall to the registration process
+- Adding a paywall to the registration process

 - Redesigning landing page